Last Updated on

 Let the conversation follow this arc

 - Give your warm attention.
 Complement your child for coming to you.

 - Give your response in 2 sentences.
-It helps a ton if you already know what you think on the topic.
+This is not a lecture!
+It’s not your one chance to say it all.
+If you already know what you think on the topic you can say it succinctly.
 That’s your homework.
 Getting clear on your own values will make it much easier to navigate these conversations.

 - Check in to see if they want more.
 Did I answer your question?
 Is there anything else you wanted to know?

 - Thank them.
 Yes, really!
 Thank them for coming to you, for telling you, for having this conversation.

 It might not feel natural at first, but the more you practice, the easier it gets.

 This skill is one of several we practice in the Attuned group coaching program.
 The goal is to create a foundation of open conversations so that you really will be having everyday conversations about deep topics.
 We’ll help you blaze this trail, getting prepared for these conversations, skill building healthy boundaries, normalizing conversations about sexuality and other tricky topics.

 Interested?
 Click here to learn more.
 We’re starting this month, and there’s room for a few more.